 This document adopts the following definitions from the Privacy Act 1988 (Cth):

-• Personal information means any information or opinion, whether true or not, and whether recorded in material form or not, about an identified individual or an individual who is reasonably identifiable, and includes artificially generated personal information.
+• Personal information means information or an opinion, whether true or not, and whether recorded in material form or not, about an identified individual, or an individual who is reasonably identifiable, and includes artificially generated personal information

-• Health information means any personal information that is also information or opinion about, or in relation to, an individual’s health (including illness or injury) or disability, or the health services provided to an individual, and includes an individual’s expresses wishes regarding the future provision of health services.
-Health information also includes an individual’s genetic information that is, or could be, predictive of the health of an individual or their genetic relative.
+• Health information means personal information that is also information or an opinion about, an individual’s health (including illness or injury) or disability, or the health services provided or to be provided to an individual, and includes an individual’s expressed wishes about the future provision of health services.
+Health information also includes an individual’s genetic information that is, or could be, predictive of the health of the individual or their genetic relative.

 • Sensitive information is a subset of personal information.
-Sensitive information includes information or an opinion about an individual’s race, gender diversity, sexual orientation or practices, disability, ethnic origin, political opinions, religious or philosophical beliefs and affiliations, and criminal record, in circumstances where that information Is also personal information.
-Sensitive information also includes health information about an individual, genetic information and biometric information or templates.
+Sensitive information means information or an opinion about an individual’s racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual orientation or practices, or criminal record, in circumstances where that information is also personal information.
+Sensitive information also includes health information about an individual, genetic information, and biometric information or templates.
 Sensitive information is generally awarded a higher level of privacy protection than other types of personal information.

 Collection of Patient Information

-In order to provide a quality diagnostic imaging service, it is necessary for us to collect patient information.
+In order to provide a quality diagnostic imaging service, it is necessary for us to collect personal information about our patients.

 Such necessary information may include the following information about you: